-Purina One SmartBlend True Instinct Dog Food earns the Advisor’s second-lowest tier rating of 2 stars.
+Purina One SmartBlend True Instinct Dog Food receives the Advisor’s mid-tier rating of 3 stars.

-The Purina One SmartBlend True Instinct product line includes one dry dog food, a recipe claimed to meet AAFCO nutrient profiles for adult maintenance.
+The Purina One SmartBlend True Instinct product line includes 3 dry dog foods.

 Dry Dog Food